jakubtomsu/dungeon-of-quake/README.md

 # maps
 Maps are a top-down, ascii view on the map, and different characters correspond to different tiles - this means anyone can edit maps with just a simple text editor.
-`.doqm` file extension, is used, even though the underlying file is just plain text.
+`.doqm` file extension is used, even though the underlying file is just plain text.
 #### Info for creating maps is in [DOQM file spec](doqm_format_spec.md)

 > The raw tile table is in [map.odin](/doq/map.odin) as `map_tileKind_t`